MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 # [Python SDK](#tab/python)

-After you satisfy the [prerequisites for model performance monitoring](#more-prerequisites-for-model-performance-monitoring), you can use the following Python code to set up model monitoring.
+After you satisfy the [prerequisites for model performance monitoring](#prerequisites-for-model-performance-monitoring), use the following Python code to set up model monitoring.
 First replace the following placeholders with appropriate values:

 | Placeholder | Description | Example |
 | --- | --- | --- |